 Better bit error rate, BER can reach 10^-12

 The lower degree of electromagnetic interference: Because optical fiber is a dielectric, it is not easily affected by electromagnetic interference

-Larger bandwidth: No equipment upgrade is required, with throughput up to 400Gbps
+Larger bandwidth: No equipment upgrade is required, with a throughput of up to 400Gbps.